ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/collaboration_reference.md

 Creating a template is fast and easy!
 To make a template follow these steps:

 1. Drag in your assets from the Asset Manifest.
-Place them how you’d like.
+Place them how you'd like.

 2. When satisfied with your creation, select all assets in the hierarchy that you desire to be in the template.
-Right click and select “Group and Create New Template from These”.
+Right click and select "Group and Create New Template from These".

    ![TemplateTut1](../../img/EditorManual/UI/TemplateTut1.png "image_tooltip"){: .center}